Illuminating reasons to be an ICAS tax professional

 Qualified Tax Professionals are highly sought after both within the UK and Internationally.
 A recent survey by recruitment firm Robert Walters found that demand for tax professionals across the UK increased by 8% in the first quarter of 2016 as increased scrutiny over the financial dealings of large corporations created pressure to improve transparency.

 As a CTA you are likely to see demand for your skills for the foreseeable future.

 4. Tax offers global opportunities

 With the increase in cross-border trade and organisations opening new offices abroad, there is a focus to operate as efficiently as possible.
 Global organisations are increasingly looking to hire in-house tax professionals to ensure their business is tax efficient.
 A recent report on global tax trends by Morgan McKinley found there to be a strong demand for tax professionals internationally, especially in the Far East and Middle East.

 A career in tax could take you all over the world.

 As Benjamin Franklin once said “there are only two things that are certain in life; death and taxes.”
 Tax professionals can help manage this great certainty by making tax more efficient and manageable for their clients.
 The value of a good tax professional cannot be underestimated.

-As a tax professional you will be doing an important and highly respected job.
+As a CTA you will be doing an important and highly respected job.